sandeshbhusal/sandeshbhusal.github.io/_posts/2020-04-03-Reinforcement-Learning-Basics.md

 $$
 </center>

-For any of you who find this difficult to understand, the policy is often expressed as a symbol $$\pi$$ , which maps each action-state pair to a probability, which is a real number between 0 and 1.
+For any of you who find this difficult to understand, the policy is expressed as a function $$\pi$$ , which maps each action-state pair to a probability, which is a real number between 0 and 1.
 For an action pair at the starting position of Mr. W, the policy for going to the left should be very low, but to the right or upwards should be very high.
 If we can find a policy that can map out the exact requirements according to the world, then we call this policy an optimal policy and it is represented as $$\pi^*$$.

 <br />